jeminpro/learn/web/docs/02_english/Comprehension/topics/true_false/drills.md

-# ✏️ GL Comprehension — True / False / Not Given Drill Pack (60 Questions)
+# ✏️ True / False / Not Given Drill Pack (60 Questions)

 **How to answer TFNG:**
 - **True (T)** → The statement matches the text.